Guidance

 An image will be satisfactory with learning points if:

-• the screener has made comments on the IT system due to difficulties capturing an image showing a long length of aorta, but they have indicated they have visualised the aorta at different levels
+• the screening technician has made comments on the IT system due to difficulties capturing an image showing a long length of aorta, but they have indicated they have visualised the aorta at different levels.
+Ideally, the screening technician should attempt to capture more than one LP image with images taken at different levels as shown in figure 7C

-Guide for screeners: there is a balance between trying to capture optimum images for possible image QA and focusing on the scan.
-On occasions where a section of the aorta was visible but became obscured before an image could be captured, a comment on the IT system can be useful.
+Guide for screening technicians: there is a balance between trying to capture optimum images for possible image QA and focusing on the scan.
+On occasions where a section of the aorta was visible but became obscured before an image could be captured, a comment should be recorded on SMaRT.

-Guide for CST and QA lead: provide feedback with recommendations.
+Guide for CST/IQA lead: provide feedback with recommendations.

 Unsatisfactory